Feedback About wiseGEEK Login

-What Is a Farmhouse Kitchen?
+What is a Farmhouse Kitchen?

-• Written By: Dan Cavallari
+Dan Cavallari

 A farmhouse kitchen is a type of kitchen that combines a food preparation and cooking space with a dining and socializing space.
 Many homes today feature a farmhouse kitchen, though in the past, only farmers and working class people had such kitchens, as wealthier homeowners would separate the dining area from the kitchen area to avoid the smoke from cooking fires and stoves.
 Modern stoves generally do not create smoke, and hoods designed for venting smoke from cooking items are a part of just about all modern kitchens, so farmhouse kitchen rooms have been integrated into many modern houses.